jacekode/lang-control/README.md

 It was developed out of a need to make flashcards a lot less boring and more relevant to real life than they usually are.
 It puts simplicity and ease of use at the forefront.

+## ✨ Live demo app ✨
+Feel free to check out the [live demo of the application](https://www.langcontrol.jlynx.dev).

 ## Main features

 * Automatic translations